dai-continuous-testing/FirstPythonAppiumTest/README.md

       ```

-5. To know how execute the test,
+5. To know how execute the test, (Associated blog link - <>)
-      * Open the cloned project in Pycharm (Menu > Open )
+      * Make sure you set the Interpreter, Please follow "Interpreter Configuration" in the blog.
+      * Make sure you have imported Appium Dependency, Please follow the "Creating First Test using Appium and Python" in the blog.
-      * Please follow the section "Executing the Test" in the blog - <>
+      * Please follow the section "Executing the Test".